Introduction

 After Doing Your Own Mindful representation

 It is better not to try to analyse our own mindful representation.
-Rather it is better to replay it in our mind and especially to remember the healing movements and images, and the feelings that go with them.
+Rather it is better to replay it in our mind and especially to remember the emotionally resonant movements, images, and experiences, and the feelings that go with them.
 We can satisfy our intellectual mind by thinking about other peoples’ mindful representations.
 With our own, it is better to encourage the experience to go as deep as possible.
 Immediately after the mindful representation, spend some quiet time by yourself to allow this process to begin while the experience is still fresh.

-A skilled practitioner may make suggestions that amplify or focus our healing image.
+A skilled practitioner may make suggestions that amplify or focus an emotionally resonant image or experience from the representation.
 This might include focusing on one particular element of the mindful representation such as feeling our parents physically supporting us from behind.
 It may also include acts to help us reincorporate a forgotten family member, such as displaying their photo in our home, visiting their grave or doing some other ritual of acknowledgement.

 Sometimes verbal processing can keep us stuck at the level of the problem, stopping us from embracing the solution.
 We can use analysis to distance ourselves from our direct sensory experience.
 Imagine enjoying a beautiful sunset.
 Then imagine analysing the scientific phenomena that produce such an optical event.
 While that may be quite useful to do in some ways, it removes us from the direct experience of the sunset.
 The thinking distracts us from our experience of the colours and shapes.
 Any experience that is not included in the intellectual discussion disappears from consciousness.
 For example, in this case, we may forget all about our emotional response to the sunset.